sdiehl/wiwinwlh/tutorial.md

 Kleisli Category
 ----------------

-Kleisli composition (i.e. Kleisli Fish) is defined to be:
+Kleisli composition, or Kleisli Fish, is defined to be:

 ```haskell
 (>=>) :: Monad m => (a -> m b) -> (b -> m c) -> a -> m c